 Wendy Williams, Her Majesty’s Inspector of Constabulary

-Read my assessment of West Mercia Police below, or watch the video.
+Read my assessment of West Mercia Police below.

 I have concerns about the performance of West Mercia Police in keeping people safe and reducing crime, and grave concerns about the force’s effectiveness in protecting the public from serious and organised crime.
 In view of these findings, I have been in regular contact with the chief constable, as I do not underestimate how much improvement is needed.